carbon-language/carbon-lang/docs/design/generics/facet-type-types.md

 interface parameters for type variables that users might want to constrain.
 However, this recommendation has drawbacks.

-First of all, users who don’t want to constrain interface parameters have to introduce useless type variables in their generic signatures.
+First of all, users who don't want to constrain interface parameters have to introduce useless type variables in their generic signatures.
 (Examples -- see above.)